KingIdee/guest-writer/articles/2018-09-06-managing-the-state-of-react-apps-with-mobx.markdown

 @observable counter = 0
 ```

-An alternative way of doing this is like this:
+Or, you can declare it like so:

 ```javascript
 decorate(ClassName, {
   counter: observable
 })
 ```
-Where `ClassName` is the name of the class where the `counter` object is.
+Where `ClassName` is the name of the class where the `counter` object resides.
 This decorator can be used on instance fields and property getters.

 ### Computed Values on MobX